 Explaining Things Further…

 When your child has a need, for instance, to call someone or to go somewhere to arrange something, imagine that your Inner Child stays at home with his mother, who takes care of his feelings (“I understand”, and you’re if you’re and that” your Inner Father (another part of your being) goes out there to act.
 Your Inner Father is that part of you which can handle stress, take action, arrange conflicts and all other stuff that has to do with the outside world.
 If that part is missing because you didn’t have a role model when you were little, you will have to create and develop it.

 Of course, your Inner Child, Mother and Father are all parts of you.
 It is all you.
 It is just a model to understand what is happening inside you and how you can learn to love yourself.

 Loving yourself is listening to your Inner Child, taking his emotions seriously, understanding what he feels and taking action in the desired direction.
 And loving yourself is having this dialogue with yourself every morning when you open your eyes, every evening when you go to bed, and every time you have an emotion.

 Loving yourself is building a strong inner connection with yourself.

 It is creating your own loving family inside you.
 You will never feel alone anymore.
 You are already three!
 Call it your Trinity.
-Wherever you go, from now on you go with your Inner Family.
-You are not alone, You are loved, and you are protected, and You listen to yourself and take care of that precious little child that has been waiting for so long to get your attention and love.
+From now on, you go with your Inner Family wherever you go.
+You are not alone, You are loved, and you are protected, and You listen to yourself and take care of that precious little child that has been waiting so long to get your attention and love.